A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Greedy Hash\cite{su2018greedy}} adopts a greedy algorithm for fast processing of hashing discrete optimization by introducing a hash layer with sign function instead of the quantization error.
-And the gradients are transmitted entirely to the front layer, which effectively prevents the vanishing gradients of sign function and updates all bits together.
+\emph{Greedy Hash} \cite{su2018greedy}.
+Greedy Hash adopts a greedy algorithm for fast processing of hashing discrete optimization by introducing a hash layer with a sign function instead of the quantization error. {To overcome the ill-posed gradient problem~\cite{yang2018semantic}, the gradients are transmitted entirely to the front layer, which effectively prevents the vanishing gradients of the sign function and updates all bits together.
+This strategy is also adopted in recent works~\cite{qiu2021unsupervised}.}

-\cite{huang2019accelerate} points out a dilemma in learning deep hashing models through gradient descent that it makes no difference to the loss if the paired hash codes change their signs together.
-As a result, \emph{Gradient Attention Network\cite{huang2019accelerate}} trains a gradient attention network to generate attention on the derivatives of each hash bit for each image by maximizing the decrease of loss.
-The attention weights generated by the gradient attention network with two fully-connected layers are normalized and then applied to the derivatives in the last layer.
-In conclusion, this model optimizes the training process by adopting a gradient attention network for effective learning.
+{\emph{Gradient Attention deep Hashing} (GAH) \cite{huang2019accelerate}.
+This work points out a dilemma in learning deep hashing models through gradient descent that it makes no difference to the loss if the paired hash codes change their signs together.} As a result, GAH generates attention on the derivatives of each hash bit for each image by maximizing the decrease of loss during optimization.
+It leverages a gradient attention network with two fully-connected layers to produce normalized weights and then applies them to the derivatives in the last layer.
+In conclusion, this model optimizes the training process by adopting a gradient attention network for acceleration.

-\subsection{Deep Unsupervised Hashing}
+\section{Deep Unsupervised Hashing}

-Unsupervised methods do not require any label information.
-As a result, the similarity information is obtained by the distance of features.
-The unsupervised methods can be classified into three categories: similarity-removed deep hashing, generative model-based deep hashing and pseudo-label learning-based deep hashing which converts the unsupervised problem into the supervised problem.
-The models in the first category often come from the deep supervised hashing models but remove the supervised information.

-Deep unsupervised hashing based on removing similarity information is very simple.\cite{krizhevsky2011using} is the first deep unsupervised hashing method to map images to binary codes by using auto-encoders.
-Several early deep supervised methods can be converted into deep unsupervised forms by removing the loss with semantic information \cite{erin2015deep,do2016learning}.
-DeepBit\cite{lin2016learning} uses the same framework with general Deep Supervised hashing methods like DSH.
-Since the similarity information and label information is unavailable, the model is trained by minimizing the quantization loss and bit balance regularization loss in this first period.
-Then the invariant rotation loss is added by augmenting the training data with different rotations to minimize the distance between binary code in the second period.

-Unsupervised hashing based on generative models are limited for their complexity.
-Stochastic generative hashing\cite{dai2017stochastic} proposed to utilize the generative model to learn hash functions through Minimum Description Length principle such that the learned hash codes maximally compress the dataset.
-And it can also be used to regenerate the inputs.
-Unsupervised Deep Generative Adversarial Hashing Network\cite{ghasedi2018unsupervised} combines the hash encoder with Generative Adversarial Network by sharing the weights of the last layer with the discriminator.
-Besides, the hash encoder has a similar loss function with DeepBit.